 e) to work closely with the Jesuits in the development and delivery of introductory training and refresher training for all Jesuits, volunteers and others who work in Jesuit managed projects;

-f) to keep up-to-date with safeguarding best practice in both national practice and in the Catholic Church, and to work cooperatively with the Catholic Safeguarding Advisory Service (England and Wales) and the Scottish Catholic Safeguarding Service;
+f) to keep up-to-date with safeguarding best practice in both national practice and in the Catholic Church, and to work cooperatively with CSSA (England and Wales) and the Scottish Catholic Safeguarding Service;

 g) to maintain appropriate links with statutory agencies including the local safeguarding children board, adult social care services, the police, and multi-agency public protection arrangements (MAPPA) agencies;

 h) to maintain up-to-date records of all enquiries, concerns, allegations, decisions and outcomes with respect to safeguarding in the British Jesuit Province and to establish and maintain an appropriate secure, confidential data management and retrieval system.

 The Jesuits in Britain are committed to maintaining appropriate levels of insurance such that the needs and compensation of victims of abuse may be adequately met by the province through its insurances and from its own resources.

 The Jesuits in Britain keeps personnel records on each member of the province, including records relating to any safeguarding allegations or concerns.
 These personnel files will be kept for 100 years after the death of the individual to whom they relate and a summary record of any safeguarding case file will be retained indefinitely.

 The Society of Jesus is an international Religious Order of the Roman Catholic Church founded in 1540.
 It is divided in 82 more or less territorial Provinces or Regions of which the British Province is one.
 The British Province operates in England and Wales, Scotland, and in Guyana.
 The British Province is incorporated in English civil law as the Trust for Roman Catholic Purposes 1929.